AoSankaku/Send-Minecraft-notifications/README.md

 # Send-Minecraft-notifications (Instructions in English)

+## Changelog
+### 2023/05/22
+- This script no longer generates `latest.log.prev`.
+If you have a file named `latest.log.prev`, you can delete it.
+- This script can now be automatically stopped when the server is closed.
+- This script now can fetch messages sent by `say` command.
+  - This script now filters usernames using folder names in your plugin folder.
+This means if you're using "floodgate" plugin and a user "floodgate" joins and uses `say` command, the message will not be sent to your discord server.
+(This filter dosen't apply to ordinary messages.)
+- Some codes have been optimized.

 ## About
 You can get a notification in your discord server using WebHook everytime the server log file is changed.
 This creates a notification when your server starts/shuts down, when someone logs in or out, or for any event in your log file.

+This script is originally made for Linux, but I confirmed this running on Windows.

 ## Usage